Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Risk_Score_Playbook/readme.md

 <a name="overview">

 ## Overview
 This playbook uses the DomainTools Iris Investigate API.
-Given a domain or set of domains associated with an incident return the risk scores and adjust the severity of the incident if a high risk domain is observed, adding the risk scoring details in the comments of the incident.
+Given a domain or set of domains associated with an incident, return the risk scores and adjust the severity of the incident if a high risk domain is observed.
+Add the risk scoring details in the comments of the incident.

 Learn more about the Custom Connector via https://docs.microsoft.com/en-us/connectors/domaintoolsirisinves or visit https://www.domaintools.com/integrations to request an API key.